 Access MyJFrog with Your SAML SSO

-This feature is supported on the Cloud (SaaS) platform with a Pro, Enterprise X, or Enterprise+ license.
+This feature is supported on the SaaS platform with an Enterprise X or Enterprise+ subscription.

 After this integration: